Pedro Espada Jr.

-Pedro Espada Jr. (born October 20, 1953) is an American former politician and convicted felon.
-A Democrat, Espada served multiple nonconsecutive terms in the New York State Senate.
+Pedro Espada Jr. (born October 20, 1953) is an American former politician and convicted felon from the state of New York.
+A Democrat, Espada served in the New York State Senate from 1993 to 1996, from 2001 to 2002, and again from 2009 to 2011.

 Espada was at the center of a June 2009 power struggle in the State Senate.
 He was one of two Democratic senators who voted to appoint Republican Dean Skelos as Majority Leader.
 After his return to the Democratic caucus on July 9, 2009, Espada was chosen as Senate Majority Leader; he is the first Hispanic to have held that post.
 Dogged by scandals, he was defeated by Gustavo Rivera in a September 2010 primary election.

 On December 14, 2010, Espada was indicted on six federal counts of embezzlement and theft; he was stripped of his leadership position in the State Senate the same day and left office in January 2011.
 Espada was convicted on federal corruption charges in May 2012 and was sentenced to five years in prison.